open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The cardinality limit is taken as an exact, hard limit on the number of data points that can be written per collection.
-Each view MUST NOT output more than the configured cardinality limit number of data ponts per period.
+Each view MUST NOT output more than the configured cardinality limit number of data points per period.

 The RECOMMENDED default cardinality limit is 2000.